Tennessee Parent Relocation Law

 The law in this area indicates that the preferred method of handling the issue is for the parents to agree on a new visitation schedule.
 Courts aren’t thrilled when they are forced to decide on whether an adult can move or not.
 They prefer that parents enter into negotiations or mediation to develop their own solution in these situations.

-If you’re facing a situation where your ex wants to move away with your children (or perhaps you’re the one who would like to move) we welcome you to contact us through this site or call us at 931-398-5200 today to talk about your rights and what’s best for your family.
+If you’re facing a situation where your ex wants to move away with your children (or perhaps you’re the one who would like to move) we welcome you to contact us to talk about your rights and what’s best for your family.